micromata/Merlin/merlin-core/README.md

   for having dynamic content in the result word file.
 Support of serial letters.

 ## Excel validation
 tbd.
-Refer e. g. de.reinhard.merlin.word.templating.TemplateDefinitionExcelReader as a full example of reading and validating an excel file.
+Refer e. g.
+TemplateDefinitionExcelReader as a full example of reading and validating an excel file.
-Refer e. g.  de.reinhard.merlin.excel.ExcelWorkbookTest for returning Excel files with marked validation errors.
+Refer e. g.
+ExcelWorkbookTest for returning Excel files with marked validation errors.

 ## Templating